 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

-To help protect the privacy of data and personally identifiable information you transmit through use of this our website, we maintain physical, technical and administrative safeguards.
+To help protect the privacy of your personal data we maintain physical, technical and administrative safeguards.
 We update and test our security technology on an ongoing basis.
 We restrict access to your personal data to those employees who need to know that information to provide benefits or services to you.
 In addition, we train our employees about the importance of confidentiality and maintaining the privacy and security of your information.
-We commit to taking appropriate disciplinary measures to enforce our employees’ privacy responsibilities.
+We commit to taking appropriate disciplinary measures to enforce our employees' privacy responsibilities.

 We store your personal data in accordance with our data retention policy.
 This policy is reviewed and updated internally to ensure we do not store your data for longer than is necessary.
 We also review how and where we store any data to ensure that we meet our obligation to store data securely.

 In addition, some of the data we hold may be subject to certain legal and regulatory obligations, which provide a minimum retention period for different types of data.
 The retention period varies depending on the data we hold.